-Click to see larger The motorcycle trip my son and I have been planning has undergone a metamorphosis.
+The motorcycle trip my son and I have been planning has undergone a metamorphosis.
 Gregory’s been looking for a motorcycle, and now he’s found The One: a 2014 BMW K1600 GL (that’s it on the left).
 It’s in San Luis Obispo, California.
-The plan now is for me to drive my […]
+The plan now is for me to drive my truck and trailer to […]

 You Can’t Read That! is a periodic post featuring banned book reviews and news roundups.
 YCRT!
 News & Commentary: In Asheboro, North Carolina, all within the space of a fortnight, Ralph Ellison’s award-winning novel Invisible Man was 1) challenged, 2) banned, 3) reinstated.
 Would the school board have reversed itself if its actions hadn’t made it a national […]